leighmacdonald/mika/docs/STORE_SQL.md

 Both are equally supported currently, but you should use MariaDB if you have the option (Larry Ellison is a not so cool dude).

+For proper time conversions this must be set in any configured mysql stores.

+    store_*_properties: parseTime=true

 ### PostgreSQL

 - PostgreSQL 10+